Henry Berengar

-Henry Berengar (1136/7–1150), sometimes numbered Henry (VI), was the eldest legitimate son of Conrad III of Germany and his second wife, Gertrude von Sulzbach.
-He was named after his father's maternal grandfather, the Emperor Henry IV, and his mother's father, Count Berengar II of Sulzbach.
+Henry Berengar (1136/7–1150), sometimes numbered Henry (VI), was the eldest son of Conrad III of Germany and his second wife, Gertrude of Sulzbach.
+He was named after his father's maternal grandfather, Emperor Henry IV, and his mother's father, Count Berengar II of Sulzbach.
 He was groomed for the succession, but predeceased his father.

 In 1139, Henry was betrothed to Sophia, daughter of King Béla II of Hungary.
 She moved to Germany to learn German language and court culture, but relations between Germany and Hungary cooled after the death of her father in 1141.
 The marriage was cancelled while Sophia was still residing in Germany.
 After several letters to her brother, King Géza II, she received permission to remain in the German monastery where she had been living.
 Conrad and Henry likewise approved.
+Henry witnessed for the first time a diploma issued by his father in 1142.
+He witnessed two more before his coronation.